 And, spread your shoulder blades apart at the top of the move as you would in plank.
 This prevents your scapulae from sliding inward and engages your back and shoulder muscles for better strength and stability.

-DON’T drop your belly or hips, as this puts pressure on your lower back.
+This puts pressure on your lower back.
 Instead, squeeze your glutes and actively push your heels away toward the opposite wall to engage your posterior chain and keep your hips in place, alleviating pressure on your spine.

 Your head weighs about 10 pounds (give or take, depending on your ego!) and if you let it dangle between your shoulders it pulls on your spine and upper back muscles.
 Lift your chin and look in front of your hands about a foot or so to align your head with your spine.

 The wider your hands are, the more you engage your pecs; the closer your hands are the more you engage your triceps.

 Yes, push-ups are hard and you want to get ‘er done as fast as possible, but doing them slowly with conscious attention to form will translate into faster gains than cranking out 100 reps of slop.

 Inhale as you lower toward the ground, then exhale as you press back to the start.
 Oxygenated muscles perform better and you’ll be able to push out a few more reps if you remember to breathe!